NotIsaacTwinkleToes/DefenceTowers/ConfigOptions.md

         Delay: 20 # Time in ticks between shots
         Max Ammo: 0 # Maximum ammo that can be stored in this tower.
 0 = infinite
-        Offset: 0.55 # How far the tower turret will be from the tower base Ammunition Item: # DO NOT EDIT
+        Offset: 0.55 # How far the tower turret will be from the tower base Name Offset: 1.85 # How for the name will be from the turret.
+        Ammunition Item: # DO NOT EDIT
             ==: org.bukkit.inventory.ItemStack
             v: 2975